Nimo

 All gas volumes in a calculation must be at the same temperature and pressure for direct use of molar gas volume.

-Use 24.0 dm3 mol−1 at room temperature and pressure unless a different value is specified.
+Use 24.0 dm3 mol−1 at room temperature and pressure unless specified otherwise.

 Convert cm3 to dm3 (divide by 1000) before using molar gas volume in dm3 mol−1.